 Hotel de la Paix Tour Eiffel (3 stars) with interconnecting rooms for up to 5 people

-I have always loved le Marais as I feel it has a hip feel to it while retainting a residential, family friendly feel.
+I have always loved le Marais as I feel it has a hip feel to it while retaining a residential, family friendly atmosphere.

-Good family friendly hotels in le Marais are:
+Good family friendly hotels in the Marais are:

 Hotel Saint Louis Marais (3 stars) with family rooms and private parking

 Les Tournelles (3 star hotel) with adjoining rooms